Tavroswyn/StealthChangerDocs/docs/hardware/calibration_tools.md

 ![Axiscope](../assets/camera.png){:width="540"}

 !!! tip "Which Camera?"
-    Axiscope can technically use any webcam, but its recommended to use a camera that is built for purpose.
-See our build guide on how to assemble a camera specifically for Axiscope or consider [Ember Prototype's CXC camera](https://www.emberprototypes.com/products/cxc){:target="_blank"}.
+    [Axiscope](https://github.com/nic335/Axiscope){target="_blank"} can technically use any webcam, but it's recommended to use a camera that is built for purpose.
+See our [build guide](guides/usermods/N3MI%20-%20axiscope/index.md) on how to assemble a camera specifically for Axiscope or consider [Ember Prototype's CXC camera](https://www.emberprototypes.com/products/cxc){:target="_blank"}.

 More information can be found on the [Axiscope Github](https://github.com/nic335/Axiscope){:target="_blank"}.